 Like the competition, Bixby through The Frame TV can be commanded to tweak smart home gadgets, like the brightness of connected lighting, or the temperature of a web thermostat.

-In TV viewing situations though, Bixby can go one better, trawling metadata to make for a universal search engine of all the content providers piped into your TV.
-Ask for a show and, no matter what source it’s coming from.
-Bixby will be able to deliver it for you.
+In TV viewing situations though, Bixby can go one better, trawling metadata to make for a universal search engine of all the content providers piped into your smart TV.
+Ask for a show and, no matter what source it’s coming from, Bixby will be able to deliver it for you.